oslokommune/okctl-upgrade-test/gists/bump-eks-to-1-20/README.md

 ```

 Verify that the list of nodes above are indeed the nodes you want to drain.

+You might get an error (not a warning) that specifies that some pods cannot be evicted, for instance `pgbouncer` from Okctl.
+Delete this pods (using `kubectl delete pod pod-to-delete`) and run the `kubectl2 drain` command again.

 ## Delete the old nodegroup